HappySpectre/CoronaExtra/README.md

 # CoronaExtra

 The goal of CoronaExtra is to provide some geological and historical <img src="man/figures/logo.png" align="right" width="120" />
-data regarding the spread of COVID-19 throughout the world
+data regarding the spread of COVID-19 throughout the world.
+CoronaExtran also pays homage to Cervecería Modelo and all the businesses that suffered during this pandemic.

 ## Installation